tuarua/Google-Maps-ANE/README.md

 - IntelliJ IDEA / Flash Builder
 - AIR 26 + AIR 27 Beta
 - Android Studio 3 Beta if you wish to edit the Android source
-- Xcode 8.3 if you wish to edit the Android source
+- Xcode 8.3 if you wish to edit the iOS source
 - wget on OSX

 ### References